-Assessments Department: The Assessments Department is a key department at Botho University.
+Assessments & Registry Department: which comprises all Assessments and Student Information management (formerly MIS) related functions.
 It is responsible for organizing, managing and conducting all examinations and attending assessments appeal at the institution.
 The department is also tasked with marking as per the Academic Honesty Policy.
 It is also entrusted with publishing results in a transparent and fair manner ensuring utmost confidentiality.

-Academic Honesty Unit (Sub-Department under Assessments): This unit provides academic guidance and support services for students to excel through effective and ethical academic writing.
+Academic Honesty Unit (Sub-Department under Assessments & Registry): This unit provides academic guidance and support services for students to excel through effective and ethical academic writing.

 Botho University aspires to be an integral player in building an economically diversified, fast growing, and prosperous Africa built on integrity, excellence, inclusiveness and financial viability.